machitgarha/phirs/docs/en/usage-guide.md

 $executables = $dirProvider->getExecutablesPath();
 ```

-**Important Note:** The returning paths are not checked to exist, be accessible (readable or writeable), or be absolute (i.e. not relative), because different users may have different needs.
+**Important Note:** The returning paths are not checked to exist, be accessible (readable or writeable), or be absolute (i.e. not relative).

 ## Exception Handling